Marine Cargo Insurance

 Marine cargo insurance explained?

-Also called freight insurance or goods in transit insurance covers physical loss or damage to goods during transit.
-A marine cargo insurance policy will normally cover all risks with some set exclusions.
+Also called freight insurance or goods in transit insurance covers physical loss or damage to goods during transit whether that is by land, sea or air and also nationally or internationally.
+Marine cargo insurance will normally cover all risks although there will usually be some set exclusions.

 Typical cargo freight exclusions are: